obspy/obspy/misc/docs/source/packages/obspy.io.sitexml.rst

         write_sitexml(sera_site, "site_out.xml", validate=True)

-    When no output path or file-like object is supplied, the file is written in the current directory using the official SiteXML filename, for example ``Site_XX.ABCD_12-01-2026.xml``.
+    When no output path or file-like object is supplied, the file is written in the current directory using a default filename pattern, for example ``Site_XX.ABCD_12-01-2026.xml``.
 The date in the filename is taken from the same serialization timestamp written to the root ``creationTime`` element.